Quick Start Guide

 X causes your character to sit

-ESC closes temporary windows (e.g. merchant), or if all temporary windows are closed, opens the Options menu
+ESC closes temporary windows (e.g. a merchant), or if all temporary windows are closed, opens the Options menu

 1-0 triggers abilities placed on your ability bar